 This is undoubtedly one of the most important aspects of any GTM strategy.
 You may have successfully defined your product or brand position, but this work is all fruitless if you don’t have an audience to communicate with.

 Your primary communication channels should be in line with your brand and your market segmentation data.
-For example, if your brand has both an online and high-street presence, you may want to utilize social media as well as traditional marketing methods, such as email, TV or even newspaper ads.
+For example, if your brand has both an online and high-street presence, you may want to utilise social media as well as traditional marketing methods, such as email, TV or even newspaper ads.

 Your market segmentation will give you all the information that you need in order to proceed with your communication channels.